What Constitutes a Hit-and-Run in New York City?

 - Quality of supporting evidence.

-Rather than citing potentially misleading averages, our hit and run accident lawyers evaluate each situation individually.
+We always give our clients straightforward advice.
+So, rather than citing potentially misleading case averages, our hit-and-run accident lawyers evaluate each situation individually.
 While no attorney can guarantee specific outcomes, we provide honest assessments based on documented losses, insurance coverage, and comparable case results.
-This transparency helps clients form realistic expectations while we work to maximize their recovery.
+This transparency helps our clients form realistic expectations while we work to maximize their recovery.

 .webp)